mattereppe/bccstego/README.md

 [2] The IPv6CC suite.
 Soon available...

-## Acknoledgements
+## Acknowledgements

-This work has received funding from the European Commission under Grant Agreement no. 786922 (ASTRID) and no. 833456 (GUARD).
+This work has received funding from the European Commission under Grant Agreement no. 786922 (ASTRID).